 Expenditures may not legally exceed appropriations at the fund level.
 Budget amounts included in the financial statements are based on the final amended budget.
-After budget approval, the District Board may approve supplemental appropriations if an occurrence, condition or need exists which was not known at the time the budget was adopted.
+After budget approval, the District's Board of Directors may approve supplemental appropriations if an occurrence, condition or need exists which was not known at the time the budget was adopted.